Table of Contents

 Often, people buy an aquarium for the first time without gaining any prior knowledge about it.
 They sometimes buy a small heater for a large tank.
 A heater that can never cover the entire tank.

 So, make sure your heater matches your tank.

 Keep the Water Clean

 Make sure your water is clean.
-Buy a quality testing kit use it and make sure your water is acceptable.
+Buy a quality testing kit, use it, and ensure your water is acceptable.
 Check your filters are working perfectly and no fungus or third-party stuff is inside the tank.

 Avoid Changing the Whole Water

 During the winter season, please avoid changing the whole water inside the tank.

 Be cautious while changing the water, and try to change less than half of the water inside the tank.
 In winter, the fishes are more vulnerable to disease.